 Between 2017-2018, I worked on several Design Sprints for Oak, a meditation app by Kevin Rose (Digg, TrueVentures).
 As Product Design Director at AJ&Smart, I contributed to product strategy, product design, Sprint facilitation and design management.

 Designed with Jonathan Courtney, Fedor Shkliarau, Rob Hamblen, Isabell Hühnel.
 Illustrations by Sarah Kilcoyne.
 Developed by Taylor Robinson.

 Oak is a meditation app.
 It guides users towards building a meditation routine, based on breathing exercises and traditional meditation techniques.

-I worked on several remote Design Sprints for Oak's founder Kevin Rose (meditation advocate, Partner at True Ventures and previously founder of Digg).
-Our team turned Oak's first version into a refined, beautifully designed product that helps a community of tens of thousands of users to meditate every day.
+On several remote Design Sprints for Oak's founder Kevin Rose (meditation advocate, Partner at True Ventures and previously founder of Digg), our team turned Oak's first version into a refined, beautifully designed product that helps a community of tens of thousands of users to meditate every day.

 When we began working on Oak, it had already gained some traction among experienced meditators that loved it for its simplicity.
 Oak's founder Kevin is a big proponent of meditation and intended Oak to help people on their journey towards making meditation a daily habit.